Flash Flood Watch issued for Androscoggin, Central Interior Cumberland, Coastal Cumberland by NWS - News Break

 Flash Flood Watch issued for Androscoggin, Central Interior Cumberland, Coastal Cumberland by NWS

 Effective: 2021-07-09 08:00:00 EDT Expires: 2021-07-10 08:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-Target Area: Androscoggin; Central Interior Cumberland; Coastal Cumberland; Coastal Waldo; Coastal York; Interior Cumberland Highlands; Interior Waldo; Interior York; Kennebec; Knox; Lincoln; Sagadahoc; Southern Franklin; Southern Oxford; Southern Somerset FLASH FLOOD WATCH REMAINS IN EFFECT FROM 8 AM EDT FRIDAY THROUGH SATURDAY MORNING The Flash Flood Watch continues for * Portions of south central, southwest, and western Maine, including the following areas, in Maine, Central Interior Cumberland.
+Target Area: Androscoggin; Central Interior Cumberland; Coastal Cumberland; Coastal Waldo; Coastal York; Interior Cumberland Highlands; Interior Waldo; Interior York; Kennebec; Knox; Lincoln; Sagadahoc; Southern Franklin; Southern Oxford; Southern Somerset .Moisture from Tropical Storm Elsa will move through the region today.
+FLASH FLOOD WATCH REMAINS IN EFFECT FROM 8 AM EDT THIS MORNING THROUGH SATURDAY MORNING The Flash Flood Watch continues for * Portions of south central, southwest, and western Maine, including the following areas, in Maine, Central Interior Cumberland.
 In south central Maine, Coastal Waldo, Interior Waldo, Kennebec, Knox, Lincoln, Sagadahoc and Southern Somerset.
 In southwest Maine, Androscoggin, Coastal Cumberland, Coastal York and Interior York.
-In western Maine, Interior Cumberland Highlands, Southern Franklin and Southern Oxford. * From 8 AM EDT Friday through Saturday morning. * Tropical moisture will bring showers with very heavy rainfall to the region. * Rainfall rates will increase late Friday morning approaching 1 inch per hour early in the afternoon.
-Some areas may experience rainfall rates in excess of 1 inch per hour for more than one hour leading to the threat of flash flooding.alerts.weather.gov
+In western Maine, Interior Cumberland Highlands, Southern Franklin and Southern Oxford. * From 8 AM EDT this morning through Saturday morning. * Tropical moisture will bring showers with very heavy rainfall to the region. * Rainfall rates will increase late this morning approaching 1 inch per hour early in the afternoon.
+Some areas may experience rainfall rates in excess of 2 inch per hour for more than one hour leading to the threat of flash flooding.alerts.weather.gov

 Comments / 0